FreeTymeKiyan/Kata/GraphTraversal/DFS/KataLog.md

 # This is the KATA log of Writing DFS Pseudo Code

 ## Goal

+###First round

 1. To write dfs pseudo code in less than 3min.
 2. Be correct in a row for 10 times.

+Achieved
+Accuracy: 12 / 13 = 92.86%

+###Second round

+1. in less than 1min.
+2. be correct in a row for 10 times.

 ## Log